-When Covered Health Care Services are received from an Out-of-Network provider, Allowed Amounts are determined, based on:

-- Negotiated rates agreed to by the Out-of-Network provider and either the Claim's Administrator or one of their vendors, affiliates or subcontractors. - If rates have not been negotiated, then one of the following amounts: - Allowed Amounts are determined based on 110% of the published rates allowed by the Centers for Medicare and Medicaid Services (CMS) for Medicare for the same or similar service within the geographic market with the exception of the following. - 50% of CMS for the same or similar laboratory service. - 45% of CMS for the same or similar durable medical equipment, or CMS competitive bid rates. - When a rate is not published by CMS for the service, the Claims Administrator uses an available gap methodology to determine a rate for the service as follows: - For services other than Pharmaceutical Products, the Claims Administrator uses a gap methodology established by OptumInsight and/or a third party vendor that uses a relative value scale or similar methodology.
-The relative value scale is usually based on the difficulty, time, work, risk and resources of the service.
-If the relative value scale(s)
+- When Covered Health Care Services are received from an Out-of-Network provider, Allowed Amounts are determined, based on: - Negotiated rates agreed to by the Out-of-Network provider and either the Claim's Administrator or one of their vendors, affiliates or subcontractors. - If rates have not been negotiated, then one of the following amounts: - Allowed Amounts are determined based on 100% of the published rates allowed by the Centers for Medicare and Medicaid Services (CMS) for Medicare for the same or similar service within the geographic market with the exception of the following. - 50% of CMS for the same or similar laboratory service. - 45% of CMS for the same or similar durable medical equipment, or CMS competitive bid rates. - 70% of CMS for the same or similar physical therapy services from a freestanding provider. - When a rate is not published by CMS for the service, the Claims Administrator uses an available gap methodology to determine a rate for the service as follows: - For services other than Pharmaceutical Products, the Claims Administrator uses a gap methodology established by OptumInsight and/or a third party vendor that uses a relative value scale or the amount typically accepted by a provider for the same or similar service.
+The relative value scale may be based on the difficulty, time, work, risk, location and resources of the service.
+If the relative value scale(s) currently in use become no longer available, the Claims Administrator will use a comparable scale(s).
+The Claims Administrator and OptumInsight are related companies through common ownership by UnitedHealth Group. - For Pharmaceutical Products, the Claims Administrator uses gap methodologies that are similar to the pricing methodology used by CMS, and produce fees based on published acquisition costs or average wholesale prices for the pharmaceuticals.
+These methodologies are currently created by RJ Health Systems, Thomson Reuters (published in its Red Book), or UnitedHealthcare based on an internally developed pharmaceutical pricing resource.